Updated May 1, 2022

 Furthermore, features packed loaders will provide more weapons to tailor your tone, so spending some time choosing one or two may be worth it.

-Let’s remember that IR volume has an important place in the result : using a separate plugin will allow you to adjust these settings, if needed.
+Let’s remember that IR volume has an important place in the result : using a separate plugin will allow you to adjust the volume, if needed, using a gain plugin, or raising the output volume of the amp sim section….

 Free IR loaders